Problem-Solver-509/Proofs-of-concepts/README.md

 # Proofs-of-concepts
 # Samples of code

-# This is only for showing working examples of techniques using python 3.7.
+# This repository is to show proofs of concepts using Python 3.7 techniques.